Interim Dean and Distinguished Professor of Law and Public Policy

 BA, 1974, West Chester University; JD, 1978, Washington & Lee University

 Professor DiPippa graduated Order of the Coif from Washington & Lee in 1978.
 Upon graduation, he received a Reginald Heber Smith Community Lawyer Fellowship and practiced with the Legal Aid Society of Roanoke Valley, Va.
 In 1980, he became the managing attorney for the Lexington branch where he helped organize Washington & Lee’s first clinical program and taught in it for four years.

+He and his wife Karen were married in 1974 and are avid cyclists.
+They have four children and five grandchildren.
 He once had a ponytail and an earring and wants both again.